Kid Icarus: Uprising: Gameplay

 Uprising supports both local and online multiplayer.
 Along with the game's single-player story mode, the game also features multiplayer for up to six players locally or via Wi-Fi.
 Players can compete in team-based cooperative matches or free-for-all melees using standard fighter characters.
 In the team-based mode, named Light vs. Dark, each team has a health meter that depletes when a player is defeated.
 The value of the player's weapon determines how far the meter depletes after death, and the player whose death depletes the meter completely will become their team's angel, a more powerful character who represents the team.
 The match ends when the other team's angel is defeated.
 In addition to normal ways of playing, Uprising comes bundled with a 3DS stand for the platform for ease of play.
-Augmented Reality (AR) Cards, collected by players, can be used as part of a card contest.
+Augmented Reality (AR) Cards are collectible and can be used as part of a card contest.
 Using the 3DS' outer camera, the AR Cards produce "Idols" (representations of characters from Uprising): by lining up the back edges of two AR Cards and selecting the "Fight" option, Idols appear from the cards and battle each other, with the winner being determined by its statistics.